 Planning for Your Food Business ERP Project

-Ideally, this ERP system needs to have the obvious features: not be too expensive to buy, host or implement; not be too difficult to learn and use; not be restrictive in terms of functionality needed for your business, or in terms of being able to deal with future company growth.
+Ideally, a food business ERP needs to have the obvious features: not be too expensive to buy, host or implement; not be too difficult to learn and use; not be restrictive in terms of functionality needed for your business, or in terms of being able to deal with future company growth.

 These features perhaps are not the best place to start for a food business though.
 As part of an industry that relies on compliance and traceability to survive, the first thing that you need to do is to look at what should be easier and faster to accomplish in your business.
 Then, list the specific features of an ERP that you need to achieve your ideals (such as integrated stock control, inventory management and sales so that you can track ingredients from origin to final customer) and from these, the benefits that you would hope to achieve.

-Take a look at the current ERP system in your business, if you have one, and identify any opportunities for operational improvement.
-This will form a basis for identifying areas for future growth, which in an ever-changing and evolving industry, is something you’ll need to make sure you have ticked off of your list when looking at ERP system features.
+Take a look at your current food business ERP, if you have one, and identify any opportunities for operational improvement.
+This will form a basis for identifying areas for future growth, which in an ever-changing and evolving industry, is something you’ll need to make sure you have ticked off of your list when looking at food business ERP system features.

-Once you have decided on your core requirements, make sure that the ERP systems you look at have solutions for these and can provide immediate business benefit.
+Once you have decided on your core requirements, make sure that the food business ERP systems you look at have solutions for these and can provide immediate business benefit.

 How?
-On top of checking ERP system features against your list of core requirements, there are some factors that should also be important in your food ERP decision making process:
+On top of checking food business ERP system features against your list of core requirements, there are some factors that should also be important in your food ERP decision making process:

 Firstly, ensure that the solutions you’re looking at are up-to-date.
 It’s a competitive marketplace so most solutions are likely to feature the latest technology – it is these that you need to look at so that you can avoid future costs when something like going mobile with sales orders, becomes a necessity.